phosxd/Tesseract/README.md

 ### Auto-export config
 Add, modify, & toggle auto-exports.
 You can choose exactly where they should export to.
 All enabled auto-exports will be exported to it's set location the next time you run the project in the editor.

+If the export location ends with `.zip` or `.tmod` it will be packaged into a single file instead of a folder.

 ### API version
 This integer determines the version of your game's API (or API version for a specific mod type if set within a mod type group), this should be updated to a higher value every time you publish your game with compatiility-breaking mod API changes.